+but until now it was just 3% of central government buildings and only to the modest level of energy performance laid down in existing EU law.
+Now, it's 3% of all buildings owned by public bodies: central government, regional and municipal, and the renovation has to be to nearly-zero energy building level.
 For the first time, buildings rented by government from private sector landlords are covered.
 Public bodies will have to negotiate with the owner, in particular when reaching a trigger point such as renewal of rental, change of use, significant repair or maintenance work, with the aim of establishing contractual clauses for the building to become a nearly zero-energy building.

-Obligations for all buildings, public and private
+"For the private sector, ... until now, whatever the energy efficiency renovation obligation was, it only applied when the owner sovereignly decided to undertake a major Obligations for public and private to be near-zero energy buildings.